ashleypatricks/ashleypatricks/README.md

 <h3 align="center">A techie from London.
 Residing in Amsterdam, The Netherlands.</h3>
 <br />

-- 🔭I'm currently working on an iDEAL Fintech Integration. [iDEAL](https://www.ideal.nl/en/)
+- 🔭 Currently working on an iDEAL Fintech Integration.
+Read more here: [iDEAL](https://www.ideal.nl/en/)

-- 🌱 I’m currently learning about **Cryptography, Dapps, playing the Drums 🥁.**
+- 🌱 Currently learning about **Cryptography, Dapps, playing the Drums 🥁.**

-- 💬 Ask me about anything.
-Currently working on: **React, AWS Cloud, Serverless Framework, Full Stack software development.**

 - 📫 How to reach me: **ash.m.patricks@gmail.com**